What is Safety Stock and How to Mitigate Supply Chain Risks?

 • Maximum lead time.
 What’s the longest your supplier (or logistics provider) takes to deliver that SKU to your premises or fulfillment center?
 This is from the point you make an order or when automatic reordering happens.

 • Average daily usage.
 What are your average sales of that SKU over a certain period?
 This can be somewhere that seasonal fluctuation can affect figures.
+To further modernize your safety stock and logistic strategies, consider incorporating AI-based solutions that optimize both demand forecasting and inventory management processes.
+Implementing these approaches can help minimize risks related to unexpected demand fluctuations or supply chain disruptions.
+Companies are increasingly turning to AI consulting for logistics to gain insights into more efficient and scalable supply chain practices.
 After all, you would sell more Xmas trees in the run-up to Xmas than you would the rest of the year.

 • Average lead time.
 What’s the average time taken for product delivery?
 This will differ from the maximum lead time, as that can be affected by different factors.